Last updated on June 28, 2022 3:42 am

 - Plumbers.
 Plumbers usually work with pipes that often involve a lot of assembly and smaller components.
 Typically having to work in small and cramped spaces makes it hard to hold certain things in place.
 To counter this, plumbers have tongue-and-groove pliers for easier gripping and positioning.

 - Electrician.
-Pliers are essential tools for electricians since they often have to deal with things that involve electricity and wires.
-Wire cutters and strippers are among their favorites as they can safely cut wires and easily remove wire insulation with them.
+Pliers are essential tools for electricians since sparkies often have to deal with jobs that involve electricity and wires.
+Wire cutters and strippers are among their favorites as tools that can cut wires and easily remove wire insulation.

 - Mechanics.
 Mechanics mostly deal with engines and machinery, both of which can have numerous small parts.
-Since they commonly work with complex assemblies, they make use of long nose or angled or “Bent” pliers to work on components in difficult positions.
+Since technicians of all types commonly work with complex assemblies, by using long noses or angled or “Bent” pliers to work on components in difficult positions.

 Anatomy of pliers